 The Franklin Thomas Fellowship was established in honour of Franklin Thomas, a former President of the Ford Foundation.
-The fellowship is funded by monies donated by friends and colleagues of Franklin Thomas on his retirement in 1996, as well as grants from the Ford Foundation, and is administered by the Constitutional Court Trust.
+The fellowship is funded by monies donated by friends and colleagues of Franklin Thomas on his retirement in 1996, as well as grants from the Ford Foundation.

 Details of the Fellowship

 - One fellowship will be awarded for the 2021 – 2022 academic year.

 - It will be tenable at the University of Notre Dame Law School, Michigan University Law School, OR any other university of choice in the USA (subject to motivation and approval of the trustees.)

 - The fellowship award is specifically intended to cover travel and living expenses associated with studies.